 Many flats have opposing aspects with the bedroom and/or kitchen overlooking the quieter rear courtyard and the living room overlooking the public street in front.
 However some apartments are single aspect, this often means all rooms overlook the street.
 Opposing aspect apartments ventilate well and you will appreciate the cross breezes on a hot summers day.
 You can negotiate cheaper rent or purchase price for a single aspect apartment.

 In our view, a well-positioned balcony or roof terrace is a must.
 On the frequent hot summer days you’ll enjoy sitting outside and it’s a good place for smokers.
 A private outside space is a nice feature especially if you are not located near one of Leipzig’s many parks.

 The higher up your apartment the better – more light and less noise.
 Most buildings won’t have a lift so first floor (second from ground), second floor, and third floor apartments are the most prized.
-Even the fittest and youngest will tire of lugging groceries and belongings up and down several flights of stairs to a dachwohnung (‘attic’) apartment.
+Even the fittest will tire of lugging groceries and belongings up and down several flights of stairs to a dachwohnung (‘attic’) apartment.
 In buildings with lifts, such as newer buildings and high-spec renovated Altbaus, the dachwohnung actually becomes quite attractive and is worth considering.
 In fact we have seen some absolutely stunning dachwohnung apartments, like the sort you’d see in architectural and design magazines.

 The erdgeschoss (‘ground floor’) is not favoured by many Leipzigers.
 Apart from the obvious noise and light issues, there is a security issue and inability to leave windows open when you are out.
 Expect to pay lower rent and purchase prices for ground floor apartments.